Isotretinoin Accutane Treatment

 How can I reduce Acne flare with Oral Isotretinoin?

 Acne flare when initiating oral isotretinoin therapy can lead to discomfort.
 This comes in the form of worsening papules, pustules and cysts which may last a few weeks in most cases.
 We recommend starting a low dose of oral isotretinoin to dampen this flaring effect which is a temporary phenomenon.

 After the introduction of oral isotretinoin in the United States in 1982, there were hundreds of reported cases of congenital malformations associated with the treatment.
 To this day, there continues to be about 150 cases of isotretinoin exposed pregnancy in the United States.
 Oral isotretinoin is given an ‘X’ label under the FDA Pregnancy Category.
 This drug carries a high risk of severe birth defects that could malform the foetus brain, heart and facial structures.

-What do I need to avoid while on treatment?
+What Procedures do I need to avoid?